M.Ed. in Special Education (Non-Endorsement)

-These courses focus on familiarizing the candidate with special education in today's schools, including the purpose and history of special education, the process to identify and serve students in need of specially designed instruction, and recommended practices for special education, such as access to the general education curriculum and inclusive practices.
-These courses address the continuum of services ranging from early childhood special education to transitions to adulthood.
+This course focuses on familiarizing the candidate with special education in today's schools, including the purpose and history of special education, the process to identify and serve students in need of specially designed instruction, and recommended practices for special education, such as access to the general education curriculum and inclusive practices.
+This course addresses the continuum of services ranging from early childhood special education to transitions to adulthood.

 EDSP 526 (3)

 Managing and Teaching across Learning Environments for Students with Disabilities

-The purpose of these courses is to gain in-depth knowledge of managing learning environments for students across the full continuum of disabilities.
-These courses address practices related to multi-tier support in order to ensure students with disabilities make progress in the general education curriculum; e.g., Positive Behavioral Interventions and Supports (PBIS), Response to Intervention (RtI) and Universal Design for Learning (UDL).
+The purpose of this course is to gain in-depth knowledge of managing learning environments for students across the full continuum of disabilities.
+This course addresses practices related to multi-tier support in order to ensure students with disabilities make progress in the general education curriculum; e.g., Positive Behavioral Interventions and Supports (PBIS), Response to Intervention (RtI) and Universal Design for Learning (UDL).
 The candidate will apply these concepts as they relate to providing a Free Appropriate Public Education (FAPE).

 EDSP 524 (3)

 Special Education Teacher Leadership Practices

-Within these courses, the candidate will learn how to develop an IEP, how to coordinate meetings and how to work collaboratively with families and other education personnel including paraeducators, related services professionals, general education teachers, school administrators and any others relative to the education of students within the full continuum of disabilities.
-These courses also address classroom administration, scheduling logistics and understanding resource allocation as it pertains to providing access across instructional settings.
+Within this course, the candidate will learn how to develop an IEP, how to coordinate meetings and how to work collaboratively with families and other education personnel including paraeducators, related services professionals, general education teachers, school administrators and any others relative to the education of students within the full continuum of disabilities.
+This course also addresses classroom administration, scheduling logistics and understanding resource allocation as it pertains to providing access across instructional settings.

 EDSP 572 (3)

 Student Assessment and Evaluation across the Continuum of Disabilities

-The purpose of these courses is to provide the candidate with knowledge of evidence-based practices in the areas of assessment and evaluation in special education.
+The purpose of this course is to provide the candidate with knowledge of evidence-based practices in the areas of assessment and evaluation in special education.
 The candidate will acquire skills in administering formal and informal assessments and in evaluating assessment outcomes for program decision-making for students across the full continuum of disabilities.
 The candidate will explore the use of Response to Intervention (RtI) as it relates to eligibility for Students with Specific Learning Disabilities and the use of adaptive behavior scales in program development for students with moderate to severe disabilities.